-Joy Jordan-Lake’s varied--and admittedly odd--professional experience has included working as a college professor, author, waitress, journalist, director of a program for homeless families, university chaplain, and— the job title that remains her personal favorite: head sailing instructor.
+Joy Jordan-Lake’s varied--and, admittedly, really quite odd--professional experience has included working as a college professor, author, waitress, journalist, director of a program for homeless families, university chaplain, and--the job title that remains her personal favorite: head sailing instructor.

 After earning a bachelors degree from Furman University and a masters from a theological seminary, Joy re-located to Boston, Massachusetts, area where she earned a masters and a Ph.D. in English Literature from Tufts University, and specialized in the role of race and religion in 19-century American fiction, especially in the cultural battle over slavery.

-While in New England, she founded a food pantry targeting low-income and homeless families, served on the staff of a multi-ethnic church in Cambridge, worked as a free-lance journalist, and became a Baptist chaplain at Harvard.
+While in New England, she founded a food pantry targeting low-income and homeless families, served on the staff of a multi-ethnic church in Cambridge, and worked as a free-lance journalist.
 Her first book, Grit and Grace: Portraits of a Woman’s Life (Wheaton Literary Series) (Harold Shaw Publishers, 1997), was a collection of stories, poems and essays which The Chicago Tribune described this way: “Written with much heart and wit, this little gem of a book touches on the ordinary and profound experiences that make up a woman’s life . . . a poignant and satisfying collection . . . funny and sad, inspiring and awfully surprising.”

 In its review of Joy’s fourth book, Why Jesus Makes Me Nervous: Ten Alarming Words of Faith (Paraclete Press, 2007), Publishers Weekly again praised the author: “A professor at Belmont University and a former Baptist chaplain at Harvard University , the author mines her personal history…to illumine and interpret ideas such as…hope.
 Sometimes wry, occasionally stern, Jordan-Lake, with a touch of Southern gothic sensibility…has a gift for welcoming, lucid and insightful prose….”